stattlab/atomistic-scale-simulations/molecular-dynamics/md-packages.md

 Documentation:
 https://m3g.github.io/packmol/userguide.shtml

-Using Packmol

-Create or obtain particle/molecule files (.pdb).

-Write a Packmol input script that places the molecules in a box.

-Run Packmol to generate a packed structure.

-Packmol can restrict groups of atoms to specified regions, such as ensuring hydrophilic groups face outward when assembling vesicles.
+To apply the Packmol, you need to firstly create or insert a particle file (pdb format).
+Then, a Packmol input script needs to be set so that it can be used to run the initialization.
+You can restrain a part of the molecule to be in a specified region of the space.
+This is useful for building vesicles where the hydrophilic part of the surfactants must be pointing to the aqueous environment.

 #### mBuild and Foyer